 I need more help understanding today’s learning or topic.

 The debriefing strategies included with the components of ThinkUp!
 ELAR allow students opportunities to share new understandings on their quest to explore the Unit Focus TEKS.
-As students “think about their thinking,” they will be motivated to reach for the stars.
+As students “think about their thinking,” we motivate them to reach for the stars.
 Blast off!